Geoarbitrage is short for geographic arbitrage.

 A simple search on the internet about geoarbitrage mostly gives results about moving to a place where living costs are significantly lower than your current home.

-However, after five years of exploring, I have come to believe that geoarbitrage is more than just living in cheaper countries—it is a way of thinking and creative problem-solving.
+However, after years of exploring, I have come to believe that geoarbitrage is more than just living in cheaper countries — it is a way of thinking and creative problem-solving.

 My “Aha!”
 Moment

-I first heard about the concept of geoarbitrage from The 4-Hour Workweek by Tim Ferris when I started my experiment with the digital nomad lifestyle in 2018.
-I did reduce my living costs by moving to Vietnam, a much cheaper country where I had a better quality of life.
+I first heard about the concept of geoarbitrage from The 4-Hour Workweek by Tim Ferris when I started my experiment with the nomad lifestyle in 2018—I did reduce my living costs by moving to Vietnam, a much cheaper country where I had a better quality of life, which was really interesting!
+Fast forward now, for the past seven years, I have explored Southeast Asia, the Caucasus, and some parts of Europe, and now I'm based in Anatolia and slowly heading to the least explored.

-People think I must be super-rich to be jumping from country to country—sunbathing in the Mediterranean, enjoying exotic wine and art in Europe, and sipping coconuts in Southeast Asia.
+People think I must be super-rich to be jumping from places to places— sunbathing in the Mediterranean, enjoying exotic wine and art in Europe, and sipping coconuts in Southeast Asia.

 Leverage the Currency